Tamarajo is an avid Bible scholar who loves nothing more than seeking out the treasures in God's Word and sharing them with others.

 — Revelation 12:10

-A side note application is that the evil one who invites us to wrongdoing is the one who also accuses us when we do.
+Notably, the evil one who invites us to wrongdoing is the one who also accuses us when we do.

 The accusatory aspect of Satan's character is also illustrated in the book of Zechariah when Joshua, the High Priest, stands before the Lord.